Kalpetta

-Kalpetta is a city and town and Wayanad Grade 2 municipality in the Wayanad district of the Indian state of Kerala.
-Kalpetta is the headquarters of the Wayanad district, as well as the headquarters of Vythiri taluk.
+Kalpetta is a municipality, taluk and headquarters of the Wayanad district in the Indian state of Kerala.
+Kalpetta serves as the headquarters of Vythiri taluk.
 It is surrounded by dense coffee and tea plantations and mountains.
 It lies on the Kozhikode-Mysore National Highway NH 766 (formerly NH 212) at an altitude of about 780 m above sea level.
-Kalpetta is 72 km from Kozhikode and 140 km from Mysore.
-Kainatty is the administrative suburb of Kalpetta.
+Kalpetta is located 72 km northeast of Kozhikode and 140 km southeast of Mysore.